LAWYER PPC PLAYBOOK

 You’re most likely reading this because you’re interested in how you can increase the amount of phone calls and client that you bring through your doors.

-It’s not some black magic technique or some secret trick.
-The key to setting up your first successful PPC campaign is to do it right.
+It’s not some black magic technique or secret trick.
+The key to setting up your first successful law firm PPC campaign is to do it right.

-After running PPC campaigns for countless law firms, we’ve seen everything from terrible keyword choices, to the wrong settings being selected.
+After running law firm PPC campaigns for countless attorneys & firms, we’ve seen everything from terrible keyword choices, to the wrong settings being selected.
 At this point, we’ve almost seen it all.

-This guide will serve as your beginner’s handbook to all things PPC – an easy and digestible step-by-step framework to set up your campaigns.
+This guide will serve as your beginner’s handbook to all things law firm PPC – an easy and digestible step-by-step framework to set up your campaigns.

-Download our E-Book and keep it handy saved on your desktop or phone as you’re taking your first steps with Pay Per Click advertising.
+Download our free Law Firm PPC E-Book and keep it handy saved on your desktop or phone as you’re taking your first steps with Pay Per Click advertising.

 If you’re too busy running your law firm right now to read this entire guide, download the E-Book and read through it when it’s convenient for you!

-Looking for more tips on setting your PPC campaign up for success?
+Looking for more tips on setting your law firm’s PPC campaign up for success?
 Download the E-Book version.

 Identifying Your Ideal Client